-Some CCGs in the UK have commissioned community pharmacy vouchers schemes to support access to gluten free foods and these were considered as part of the consultation.
-The use of formularies and recommended quantities via a pharmacy-led service may improve cost-effective management of these specific products, saving general practice time, providing patients with accessible and timely supply, choice and convenience of not having to access a prescription.
+Gluten free foods are currently supplied to patients via NHS prescription, though continuation of this has been subject of consultation.
+Many patients elect to buy products but for those constrained by income a prescribed product would make recommended quantities available free.
+It is not considered that any commissioned community pharmacy service is required to meet a necessary pharmaceutical need for access to gluten free foods.
+However it could provide improvement or better access (and certainly an element of choice currently unavailable) for a small number of these products to be available direct from pharmacy on the NHS.
+Should a CCG elect to commission, the use of formularies and recommended quantities via a pharmacy-led service might improve cost-effective management of these specific products, saving general practice time, providing patients with accessible and timely supply, choice and convenience of not having to access a prescription.